12 Ambiguous Movie Endings

 For me, a movie doesn’t end after I finish watching it.
 I like to pick them apart and speculate on the open-ended questions left behind in some plots.
 There are plenty of stories out there with, “choose your own ending” moments.
 Whether these are unintentional plot holes or conscious, trusting decisions made by the filmmakers, they make for great discussion topics without leaving the story feeling empty or unfinished.

 Below are several cliffhanger moments that have occurred in some of my favorite movies.
-Feel free to leave your comments about what you think about them below.
-However, beware of SPOILERS ahead, even though these movies are several years old.
+There are SPOILERS ahead, even though these movies are several years old.

 1. Titanic: Is Rose dead or just dreaming?

-Synopsis: The film ends with Rose in bed with her eyes closed.
-The camera then fades back to the sunken ship which suddenly regenerates before our eyes.
+This film ends with our fictional hero, Rose, now an old woman in bed with her eyes closed.
+The camera then fades back to the historical sunken ship that we've watched sink over the past hour suddenly regenerates before our eyes.
 Rose is 17-years-old again and meets up with everyone who perished on the ship, including Jack.
 There, she is able to get her happy ending.

 2. Pirates of the Caribbean: Dead Man's Chest: In which direction is Jack’s compass pointing during the Kraken attack?
 Towards the ship or towards the island?

 In a climactic moment, Jack abandons his ship in order to save himself from the Kraken.
 On his way to land, Jack stops rowing his lifeboat and guiltily checks his compass to see what he should do.
 The direction on the compass is not shown, but the look on Jack’s face is a puzzled one.

 Jacks’ mind is constantly changing throughout the movie, making his compass useless.
 When faced with the decision to save himself or his friends, he habitually whips out the compass looking for an answer.